fbacchella/ovirtcmd/README.md

 ### event_waiter

 The function event_waiter can be used to wrap some command in a python's `with` clause that will wait for some events.
 There is two kind of waiting.
-For it can wait for any event in the given list.
+Firt it can wait for any event in the given list, using the `break_on` argument.
-It can be also given a list of event that each one must be seen exactly once.
+It can be also given a list of event that each one must be seen exactly once, using the `wait_for` argument.

 For example, if some disks are created and one wait to wait until disks creation is finished: